openzipkin/docker-java/README.md

-`openzipkin/java` is a minimal Docker image based on [azul/zulu-openjdk-alpine](https://hub.docker.com/r/azul/zulu-openjdk-alpine).
+`ghcr.io/openzipkin/java` is a minimal Docker image based on [azul/zulu-openjdk-alpine](https://hub.docker.com/r/azul/zulu-openjdk-alpine).

-On Dockerhub: [openzipkin/java](https://hub.docker.com/r/openzipkin/java/) there will be two tags per version.
+On GitHub Container Registry: [ghcr.io/openzipkin/java](https://github.com/orgs/openzipkin/packages/container/package/java) there will be two tags per version.
 The one ending in `-jre` is a minimal build including modules Zipkin related images need.
 The unqualified is a JDK that also includes Maven.